 - Did this approach save money compared to traditional advertising?

 Now Get Out There and Get Noticed

-Regardless of the size, industry, or goal of your brand, influencer marketing can provide a way to mitigate the costs of traditional advertising, connect more authentically with consumers, and find new leads you wouldn’t otherwise reach without such niche targeting.
+Regardless of the size, industry, or goal of your brand, social media influencer marketing can provide a way to mitigate the costs of traditional advertising, connect more authentically with consumers, and find new leads you wouldn’t otherwise reach without such niche targeting.

 To learn more, watch our on-demand webinar, “When Good Advice Pays: Community Influencer Marketing.”
 Or, check out our article on everything you need to know about influencer marketing.

 What other tips and tricks do you have for working with influencers?
 Let us know in the comments below!

 Never miss a thing!

 Want the goods delivered straight to your inbox?

 Sign up for our blog recap emails to stay in-the-know about digital marketing, analytics, and optimization.

 Groundbreaking mobile content is headed to your inbox.